nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 ## Concept

-The audio hardware in the households changes drastically and makes use of technologies like bluetooth or wireless streaming.
-This goes along with the removal of physical connectors on the audio devices.
-As a consequence it becomes harder if not impossible at the first glimpse to listen to your records on playback devices in your household.
-This project tackles the problem with the the creation of a live internet radio stream in the local network from the current playing record.
-The internet radio stream can be consumed by any internet radio compatible device in the network.
-E.g. you can add the created internet radio stream to your smart home audio system from [Sonos](https://www.sonos.com/de-de/home) or [Bose Home Audio](https://www.bose.com/en_us/products/speakers/smart_home.html) as well as any other bluetooth sound system or computer.
+The audio systems in modern households are changing drastically and use technologies like Bluetooth or wireless streaming.
+Additionally, physical connectors are getting removed from the audio equipment.
+The missing connectors make it harder to connect your record player and listen to your favorite records.
+This project tackles the problem through the creation of a live internet radio stream in the local network from the current playing record.
+The internet radio stream can be consumed by any internet radio compatible endpoint in the network.
+E.g. you can add the created internet radio stream to your smart home audio system from [Sonos](https://www.sonos.com/de-de/home) or [Bose Home Audio](https://www.bose.com/en_us/products/speakers/smart_home.html) as well as any other Bluetooth sound system or computer.

 ## Disclaimer

 There are already a couple of projects describing a similar approach [see section Inspiration](###inspiration).
 This project attempts to simplify the setup of such an internet streaming service.
-Additionally the reilience is increased through dockerization.
+The resilience is increased through dockerization.
 The presented solution doesn't claim to be the audiophile's choice.
-Nevertheless it creates a suitable solution for the growing connectivity problems with modern audio systems.
+Nevertheless it creates a suitable solution for connectivity problems with modern audio systems.
-It can also be an alternative for expensive solutions like the [Sonos Amp](https://www.sonos.com/en-us/shop/amp) or the [Bose Music Amplifier](Bose Music Amplifier).
+It can also be an alternative to expensive solutions like the [Sonos Amp](https://www.sonos.com/en-us/shop/amp) or the [Bose Music Amplifier](Bose Music Amplifier).